August 3 2015, Durban, South Africa

 As the old saying goes...this is the hand you are dealt and this is the hand you must play.
 Some of us are dealt a great hand and others are dealt a more "challenging hand".

 I know of a man in Brooklyn, his name was Yehuda, bless his memory.
 I met him only briefly.
 He was labeled as "slow" or mentally handicapped.
 Sadly his family felt he would not bring honor to the family, would hurt the chances of success for his many siblings.
 He was disowned and left to fend for himself.

 And then a couple of years ago I heard that he died.
 Collapsed on the streets of Brooklyn, alone.
 But a great man is never truly alone.

-If one did not have money, that's OK, he would say, pay me when you can.
+If one did not have money, that's OK, Yehuda would say, pay me when you can.
 He was a man of the street and he helped everyone.
 He knew loneliness and he understood pain.
 He helped everyone.
 He was eulogized as one would eulogize a great rabbi.
-He was the rebbe of the street.
+He was the Rebbe of the street, a spiritual leader.

 So you have no choice but to contend with this life.
 I saw this sign during one of our Krav Maga seminars in Durban, South Africa and I made this connection: As there is no exit, improve your chances by training in Krav Maga.
 Choose not to be a victim.
 Make a decision to improve your life, learn to protect yourself.
 There is no exit.

 I recall the old story of Solla Sollew, (Dr. Seuss) where there never are troubles, or at least very few.